linuxgurugamer/KSPLoadingScreenManager/README.md

 ### By @paulprogart

-LoadingScreenManager (LSM) is a simple plugin for KSP 1.2.2 that will show a slideshow of custom images while KSP loads.
+LoadingScreenManager (LSM) is a simple plugin for KSP 1.2.2 that will show a slideshow of custom images while KSP loads, and also allows customizing the "witty loading tips" shown during loading.

 For discussion/information/support go to the
 [KSP Forum Thread](http://forum.kerbalspaceprogram.com/index.php?/topic/156064-wip-122-loadingscreenmanager-show-your-own-images-while-ksp-loads/).

-## Current Features (v0.9 PRERELEASE)
+## Features (v1.0)

 * Show your own images while KSP loads (PNG or JPG formats, any size)
 * Show multiple random images during loading as a slideshow
-* Folder is configurable within the KSP install directory (defaults to Screenshots)
+* Configure multiple folders within the KSP install directory (defaults to Screenshots folder)
+* Use custom file masks (e.g. *.jpg, *.png) and optionally include files in subdirectories
 * Customize the time each image shows for as well as the transition fade times
 * Optionally include the default loading images in the slideshow
+* Eliminate possible repeats
 * Customize the length each "witty loading tip" shows for
+* Add your own loading tips (with option to keep/discard defaults)
 * BONUS:  Will dump all the tips to the log if you really want to see them all

-## Potential features for full release:

-Roughly in order of priority.
-Implementation depends on interest and (more importantly) how many technical issues occur during prerelease.

-* Pull images from multiple customizable folders
-* Add your own loading tips (with option to keep/discard defaults)
-* File masks (e.g. *.jpg, *.png)
-* Eliminate possible repeats
-* Specify a fixed list of images with an ordering, rather than just random
-* Possibly show images on other in-game loading screens (e.g. building/vessel change)
-* Maybe a settings screen tab (current customization is via .cfg file)

 ## Known issues:

-* It is possible for the slideshow to repeat an image - probably not desired but not a bug
-* When KSP changes from asset to part load, the progress bar will jump - just a cosmetic issue; loading is not affected.
+* When KSP changes from asset to part load, the progress bar will stall and then jump - just a cosmetic issue; loading is not affected.
-* Also when load changes, the tip will always change regardless of timing.
+* Also when load changes, the tip will always change regardless of timing
+* Tips may be repeated as KSP does not track between multiple screens which ones have been shown - since there are typically lots of them this will not normally be too noticeable

 ## Licence